advance100/doc_webpack/motivation.md

 #### Cons

 * blocking calls do not apply well on networks.
-Requests are asynchronous.
+Requests are synchronous.
 * No parallel require of multiple modules

 #### Implementations